Abdugaffor-97/Module-7-D2-Jobs-Search-Engine/README.md

     Handle every error that you can think of by using redux actions and reducers (eg. {type: "SET_ERROR", payload: "404"}) and display it by reading the global state to inform the user.

+Module 7 - D4 Jobs Search Engine
+You are in charge of building a "Search Engine" for Job Posting.
+The application should have a search page where the user can set the position (or tech) and the location.

+    _START FROM YESTERDAY'S WORK_
+    It's time to split our single reducer into multiple ones and introduce redux-thunk in our app for performing asynchronous action dispatching.
+    Create two separate reducers: one will continue to store our favourites, and the other will be dedicated to host the array coming from the jobs search results.
+    To fill this portion of the redux store, move your fetch method into a thunk action creator like we did this morning for dispatching the right action just when the search results are fully loaded.
+    Keep intact the rest of the functionalities, and if you didn't already, give the user the ability to remove a job from the favourites list.